ianzapolsky/ianzapolsky.github.io/_posts/2017-12-19-hot-and-cold.markdown

 I do not make any sort of effort to account for timeouts, pauses after fouls, or even halftime.
 Shots attempted during overtime are also not included in this analysis.

-Below is a graph of the players who attempted >= 250 3-point shots and >= 40 “hot" 3-point shots in the 2016-17 season.
+Below is a graph of the players who attempted >= 250 3-point shots and >= 40 "hot" 3-point shots in the 2016-17 season.
-On the X-axis we have the total number of “hot" 3-point shots attempted, and on the Y-axis we have hot/cold differential.
+On the X-axis we have the total number of "hot" 3-point shots attempted, and on the Y-axis we have hot/cold differential.
-A positive hot/cold differential means that that player’s “hot" 3-point shooting percentage is better than that player’s “cold" 3-point shooting percentage.
+A positive hot/cold differential means that that player’s "hot" 3-point shooting percentage is better than his "cold" 3-point shooting percentage.

 <div class="svgholder">
   <svg id="g1"></svg>
 </div>

-The biggest question this graph poses for me is: what is C.J.
-McCollum doing, or what are Kyle Korver and Channing Frye not doing that sets them so drastically apart in this distribution?
+The biggest question created by this graph is: what is C.J.
+McCollum doing, or what are Kyle Korver and Channing Frye _not_ doing, that sets them so drastically apart in this distribution?
-Both are attempting the same number of “hot" 3-point shots, but McCollum, ludicrously, was 15.46% more likely to make his “hot" 3-point shots than his “cold" ones.
+Both are attempting the same number of "hot" 3-point shots, but McCollum, ludicrously, was 15.46% more likely to make his "hot" 3-point shots than his "cold" ones.
 **McCollum shot 55.77% from 3 when he was hot!**
-Meanwhile, Korver and Frye were both more than 20% _less_ likely to hit their “hot" shots.
+Meanwhile, Korver and Frye were both more than 20% _less_ likely to hit their "hot" shots.
 Is this because Korver and Frye are traditionally used as spot up shooters on their team, while McCollum is able to generate his own shots off the dribble when he gets hot?

 Or is this just an aberration due to small sample size?
-We can see clearly in the graph above that as the number of “hot" 3-point shots attempted by a player increases, the hot/cold 3-point differential appears to shrink.
+We can see clearly in the graph above that as the number of "hot" 3-point shots attempted by a player increases, the hot/cold 3-point differential appears to shrink.
-However, there is likely selection bias underlying this observation, as the most consistent 3-point shooters in the world are the ones who have the green light to attempt as many 3-point shots as they can.
+However, there is likely selection bias underlying this trend, as the most consistent 3-point shooters in the world (i.e. the ones with the smallest hot/cold differentials) are likely the ones who have the green light to attempt as many 3-point shots as they can.

 Looking at the dataset as a whole, it is definitely more rare to be a good "hot" 3-point shooter.
-Of the 108 NBA players who attempted >= 250 3s in the 2016-17 season, only 38 had positive hot/cold differentials, with the remaining 70 players being worse at shooting "hot" 3s than “cold" ones.
+Of the 108 NBA players who attempted >= 250 3s in the 2016-17 season, only 38 had positive hot/cold differentials, with the remaining 70 players being worse at shooting "hot" 3s than "cold" ones.
 This follows the intuition that defense would likely tighten up around a player that had just made a 3-point shot, because defenders would be more cognizant of the shooter as a threat during the next offensive possession.

 Unsurprisingly, the elite shooters who attempted >= 500 3-point shots in the season (there are only 11 players in this set) have less variance between their "hot" and "cold" 3-point shot performance.